 The application deadline for ANDF scholarships is April 17.

 **IAND Scholarships Eligibility Requirements – All scholarships and awards require the applicant to be an Indiana resident and a member of the Academy of Nutrition and Dietetics/Indiana Academy.

 IAND scholarship application guidelines are described below with application forms and instructions links at the bottom of the page.
 The postmark deadline for all scholarships is March 18.
 For more information, please contact: Lorna O’Connell, MS RDN CD, IAND Executive Director at: email@example.com

 - Senior didactic dietetic student or Master’s level student from Ball State, Indiana University, University of Southern Indiana or Purdue Universities, applying for an internship or pre-professional practice program during the 2017-18 academic year.

 - Junior dietetic student from Purdue University or University of Saint Francis accepted into the coordinated program in dietetics for the 2017-18 academic year.

 - Sophomore dietetic student from Indiana State University can apply prior to acceptance; however, money will not be awarded until the student is accepted into Indiana State’s coordinated program in dietetics.

 Lute Troutt Fellowship (Funding contingent – 1 available)

-Mary Hebenstreit Memorial Award (Denomination contingent – 1 available)
+Mary Hebenstreit Memorial Award ($600 per family donation – 1 available)